yalah5084/apcsa-freedom-project/tool/learning-log.md

 * Learned how to use the inspector to see what's available and customize things faster
 * `Spacer()` expands to make the containing view (whatever is in the view) use all the space in its parent view
 * The tutorial wasn't clear about how to add a new image file.
-OS I look at the tab in the tutorial where the image was open and it said `Assests`.
+OS I look at the tab in the tutorial where the image was open and it said `Assets`.
 I open my tabs on top and found assest.
-I downloaded a cat image, clicked on the plus sign at the button and pressed `Image Set`.
+I downloaded a cat image, clicked on the plus sign at the bottom and pressed `Image Set`.
 * The tutorial was unclear about where to click to add a new file.
 It said to click on file but it didn't show where that was.
 I started to click things around the screen until I found a plus sign at the botttom left.
 * I wasn't sure why my image wasn't showing.
 I tried to drag the image but it didn't work.
 I thought maybe it was bebcause of the image's name.
 I checked the tutorial's image's name and what they put in `Image()`, and it was the same thing `turtlerock`.
 My image was called `Image` so I had to replace `turtlerock` with `Image`.
 * I paste the image inside and outside the `VStack` before the text "Turtle Rock" but it looked the same